fineanmol/plant-tree/README.md

-🌾 Updated on Tue, 30 Dec 2025 22:30:35 GMT
+🌱 Updated on Wed, 31 Dec 2025 10:20:15 GMT

-> "Code is like humor.
-When you have to explain it, it's bad."
+> "Any fool can write code that a computer can understand."